benmvp/slides/2016/confoo/sweet-es6.md

 NOTES:
 _[11 minutes]_

+- Took 6-8 lines of imperative code in the function body and replaced with 0 lines
-- All of our code has moved into the function header!
+- All of our code has moved into declarations in the function header!

 /////